Homology cylinders and sutured manifolds for homologically fibered knots: Abstract

 \section{Abstract}

-We compare two concepts treating cobordisms between surfaces: sutured manifolds and homology cylinders.
-The former ones defined by Gabai are useful to study knots and 3-dimensional manifolds, and the latter are in an important position in the recent theory of the mapping class group, homology cobordisms of surfaces and finite-type invariants.
+Sutured manifolds defined by Gabai are useful in the geometrical study of knots and 3-dimensional manifolds.
+On the other hand, homology cylinders are in an important position in the recent theory of homology cobordisms of surfaces and finite-type invariants.
 We study a relationship between them by focusing on sutured manifolds associated with a special class of knots which we call {\it homologically fibered knots}.
 Then we use invariants of homology cylinders to give applications to knot theory such as fibering obstructions, Reidemeister torsions and handle numbers of homologically fibered knots.